 Farmers have ‘strangulated’ Delhi, says SC on their plea to protest in Jantar Mantar

-The court said the farmers group should have trust in the judicial system once they have challenged the farm laws.
+The court said that the farmers have already challenged the agricultural laws so they should have trust in the judicial system.

 The Supreme Court on Friday rebuked farmers protesting against the three agricultural laws, saying they have “strangulated” Delhi, reported Live Law.

-Farmers group Kisan Mahapanchayat had approached the court, seeking permission to hold a satyagrah (peaceful protest) in Delhi’s Jantar Mantar.
+Farmers group Kisan Mahapanchayat had approached the court, seeking permission to hold a satyagrah or peaceful protest in Delhi’s Jantar Mantar.

-“What is the point of doing satyagraha,” a bench led by Justice AM Khanwilkar asked.
+“What is the point of doing satyagraha?” a bench led by Justice AM Khanwilkar asked.
 “You have approached the court.
 Have trust in court.
 Once you have approached the court, what is the point of protest?
 Are you protesting against the judicial system?
 Have faith in the system.”

-The court also criticised the farmers for holding their protest at Delhi’s border entry points, causing road blockades.
+The court also criticised the farmers for holding their protest at Delhi’s border entry points that has led to blocking of the roads.

 “You have strangulated the entire city, now you want to come inside the city,” the Supreme Court said.
 “The residents around, are they happy with the protest?
 This business should stop.”